 Many believe that the building was used as a treasury.
 A concrete path was built around the site in 2021 to make it more wheelchair-friendly.
 However, this has caused some controversy in Greece as it certainly affects the historic integrity of the site.

 The Theatre of Dionysus is an ancient theatre that was constructed on the southern slopes of the Acropolis hill in the 4th century.
 The theatre is named after Dionysus, God of Drama, and had the capacity to hold 17,000 spectators.
 Greek tragedies of Sophocles and Euripides took place here.

 Viewpoints Across Athens

-As you explore the Acropolis Hill, be sure to take the time to appreciate the views of the city all around you – especially from the highest points around the Parthenon and the Erechtheion.
+As you explore Acropolis Hill, be sure to take the time to appreciate the views of the city all around you.
+You can enjoy especially nice panoramas from the highest points around the Parthenon and the Erechtheion.

 Odeon of Herodes Atticus

 The Odeon of Herodes Atticus is one of the more “modern” buildings on Acropolis Hill.
 This grand theatre was constructed in 161AD during the Roman Era.